zkopru-network/docs/how-it-works/burn-auction.md

 # Burn Auction

 Zkopru uses a burn auction to determine who is allowed to propose blocks in the network.
-Coordinators must burn their Ether in exchange for the right to collect fees from proposed blocks.
-This Ether is collected by Zkopru with the intent of spending on public good services.
+Coordinators must spend their Ether in exchange for the right to propose blocks and collect fees.
+Auction Ether is collected by Zkopru with the intent of spending on public good services.

 ### Rounds